catblue/RepData_PeerAssessment1/PA1_template.md

 2. *date*: The date on which the measurement was taken in YYYY-MM-DD format
 3. *interval*: Identifier for the 5-minute interval in which measurement was taken

-The data has been loaded in R using following code:
+The data has been loaded into RStudio using following code:

 ```r
 dt <- read.csv("activity.csv", header = TRUE)